 1 10.
-Pre-Bid Conference (optional); 2 11.
-Close of Vendor Questions; 3 12.
-Proposal Submittal; 4 13.
-Proposal Evaluation; 5 14.
-Determine "Short List" (optional); 6 15.
-Vendor Presentations/Site Visit (optional); 7 16.
-Preliminary Award; 8 17.
-Contract Negotiation; 9 18.
-Final Award; 10 19.
-Executive Approval; and 11 20.
+Pre-Bid Conference (optional);

+2 11.
+Close of Vendor Questions;

+3 12.
+Proposal Submittal;

+4 13.
+Proposal Evaluation;

+5 14.
+Determine "Short List" (optional);

+6 15.
+Vendor Presentations/Site Visit (optional);

+7 16.
+Preliminary Award;

+8 17.
+Contract Negotiation;

+9 18.
+Final Award;

+10 19.
+Executive Approval; and

+11 20.
 Implementation.

+12 Q. HOW DOES THE BIDDING PROCESS DESCRIBED ABOVE FOSTER

+13 COMPETITION AMONG ENERGY EFFICIENCY SERVICE

+14 PROVIDERS, AS REQUIRED BY 16 TAC § 25.181(g)(2)?

+15 А. The bidding process provides implementers with the opportunity to compete for

+16 contracts on a level playing field and incentivizes them to propose quality programs

+17 and services at the lowest rates possible.
+Through the development of a detailed

+18

+RFP and a thorough review of each bid, CenterPoint Houston can determine which

-12 Q. HOW DOES THE BIDDING PROCESS DESCRIBED ABOVE FOSTER 13 COMPETITION AMONG ENERGY EFFICIENCY SERVICE 14 PROVIDERS, AS REQUIRED BY 16 TAC § 25.181(g)(2)?
-15 A. The bidding process provides implementers with the opportunity to compete for 16 contracts on a level playing field and incentivizes them to propose quality programs 17 and services at the lowest rates possible.
-Through the development of a detailed 18 RFP and a thorough review of each bid, CenterPoint Houston can determine which 19 vendor provides the lowest cost solution that meets the Company's needs.
-This 20 process promotes competition among service providers and ultimately provides 21 value to ratepayers through the delivery of cost-effective energy savings.
+19 RFP and a thorough review of each bid, CenterPoint Houston can determine which vendor provides the lowest cost solution that meets the Company's needs.
+This

+19 20

-1 Q. HAS CENTERPOINT HOUSTON PROVIDED A LIST OF ALL ENERGY 2 EFFICIENCY SERVICE PROVIDERS IN THIS FILING CONSISTENT 3 WITH 16 TAC § 25.182(d)(10)(K)'S DIRECTION?
-4 A. Yes, a confidential list of all energy efficiency service providers can be found in 5 my workpapers.
-7 6 Q. CAN YOU SPEAK TO HOW CENTERPOINT HOUSTON HAS 7 EVALUATED CUSTOMER PARTICIPATION IN ITS PROGRAMS AND 8 IMPLEMENTED CHANGES TO GENERATE MORE PARTICIPATION 9 OR TRANSFORM THE MARKET FOR THE COMPANY'S PROGRAMS?
-10 A. CenterPoint Houston continues to review its programs on an annual basis to 11 determine if adjustments are needed to generate more participation.
-CenterPoint 12 Houston reviews participation levels at both the program and measure 13 level.
-Program adjustments can include raising or lowering incentive payments, 14 adding or removing measures or instituting new program rules based on changes in 15 market conditions and/or Commission rules.
+Q. HAS CENTERPOINT HOUSTON PROVIDED A LIST OF ALL ENERGY EFFICIENCY SERVICE PROVIDERS IN THIS FILING CONSISTENT WITH 16 TAC § 25.182(d)(10)(K)'S DIRECTION?

+4 A. Yes, a confidential list of all energy efficiency service providers can be found in 5 my workpapers.7

+6 Q. CAN YOU SPEAK TO HOW CENTERPOINT HOUSTON HAS 7 EVALUATED CUSTOMER PARTICIPATION IN ITS PROGRAMS AND 8 IMPLEMENTED CHANGES TO GENERATE MORE PARTICIPATION 9 OR TRANSFORM THE MARKET FOR THE COMPANY'S PROGRAMS?

+10 CenterPoint Houston continues to review its programs on an annual basis to A. 11 determine if adjustments are needed to generate more participation.
+CenterPoint 12 Houston reviews participation levels at both the program and measure level.
+Program adjustments can include raising or lowering incentive payments, 13 adding or removing measures or instituting new program rules based on changes in 14 15 market conditions and/or Commission rules.
 The Company has also reduced 16 market barriers by adding program offerings that target specific customer segments 17 such as schools, faith-based organizations, healthcare facilities, data centers, and 18 new for 2021, a mid-stream commercial food service program.